Neural Sculpting: Uncovering hierarchically modular task structure in neural networks through pruning and network analysis: Iterative pruning of NNs

 We use loss sensitivity as the scoring metric for the units \cite{zeng2006hidden,yeung2002hidden,li2018first,lee2018snip}, which approximates the change in the network's loss when the activation of a particular hidden unit is set to zero.
 Specifically, for a unit $i$ in hidden layer $l$, with activation $a_i^l$, the score is computed as :

 The iterative unit pruning process continues until the NN can no longer achieve the same validation accuracy as the original NN.
 To ensure that we have pruned as many units as possible, we revert to the latest NN that achieved the same validation accuracy as the original NN and halve the value of $p_u$.

 This process is repeated until the unit pruning step becomes lower than the step size needed to prune a single unit.
 We perform unit pruning before the edge pruning process to identify the minimum widths required in each hidden layer.
 Once the minimum widths are determined, edges are pruned to reveal the sparse connectivity between those units.
+For additional details please refer to appendix section \ref{app:prune}.

-We conducted tests to analyze whether the unit-edge pruned NNs acquire structural properties resembling those of the sub-functions, as presented in the previous section.
+We conducted the previous tests to analyze whether the unit-edge pruned NNs acquire structural properties resembling those of the sub-functions, as presented in the previous section.
 The results of these tests are shown in Figure \ref{fig4b}, and show that the unit-edge pruned NNs do acquire structural properties resembling both input separable sub-functions and reused sub-functions.